ricktu288/ray-optics/CONTRIBUTING.md

 3. If the work contains a background image, put it also in `gallery/`, and edit the `.json` file to include <code>backgroundImage": "<var>IMAGE_FILENAME</var>"</code>.

-4. _(optional)_ Take a PNG screenshot with width 1140.
+4. _(optional)_ Take a PNG screenshot with width 1140 (with the built-in File -> Export where you can set the width).
 It should contain all the tools, texts, and the relavent part of the simulation.
 Save it in `gallery/`, with the file name being the JSON file name with `.json` replaced by `.png`.

 5. _(optional)_ Take a 250x250 PNG screenshot for the thumbnail.
 It does not need to contains everything in the simulation, but should contain at least some essential part.
 Save it in `gallery/`, with the file name being the JSON file name with `.json` replaced by `-thumbnail.png`.

-_Note: On HiDPI screens, please scale the webpage with the browser first such that the pixel of the canvas matches the pixel of the screens, before taking the screenshots._

 5. _(optional)_ Edit `gallery/data.json` with a text editor.
 This file contains the structure of the gallery and the metadata for the items.
 The ID of an item is the JSON file name without the `.json`.
 If you replace an existing items, you can change the title but not the ID, and you should append you name in the list of contributors.